vmleon/mysql-dataintegrator-datascience-workshop/lab0/README.md

 ## Sign in to Your Account

 At the end of this process, you will receive an email titled "**Get Started Now with Oracle Cloud**".
-This will contain all the information you need to sign into your cloud account and include a link to the login page for your region.
+This will contain all the information you need to sign in to your cloud account and include a link to the login page for your region.
-On that email you will receive a **Cloud Account** and **Username**.
+On that email, you will receive a **Cloud Account** and **Username**.

 ![Sign Up Welcome Email](./images/oracle_cloud_free_tier4_1.png)